Skip to content

 The umbrella terms in use — AI for science, AI scientist, agentic research, autonomous research agents — each foreground one face of the object.
 AI for science is too broad: it includes AlphaFold-style prediction systems whose outputs are scientific claims about the world rather than scholarly artifacts.
 AI scientist anthropomorphizes a system as a researcher, which prejudges the sociotechnical question (cf. 2).
 Agentic research describes the method but underspecifies the output and accountability dimensions.

-RISE names the engineering and methodological discipline that sits across these — borrowing from information-systems design science, e-Science research infrastructure, and AI4Science — and treats the agentic research pipeline itself as its primary object of design and study.
+RISE names the engineering, methodological, and governance framework that sits across these — borrowing from information-systems design science, e-Science research infrastructure, and AI4Science — and treats the agentic research pipeline itself as its primary object of design, operation, and oversight.

 What RISE is not